 Having made the decision for yourself or for your loved one to stay at home, there are many palliative care support options from which to choose, to make it a more comfortable experience.

-With our years of experience in specialist in-home nursing care, we’ve found that when we start providing our specialist palliative care service packages our clients become aware of what else is available including our affiliate expert care providers and multi-disciplinary care teams.
+With our years of experience in specialist in-home nursing care, we’ve found that when we start providing our specialist palliative care services, our clients become aware of what else is available including our affiliate expert care providers and multi-disciplinary care teams.

-To help you to understand your options in advance of receiving in-home nursing care, we’ve compiled a list of support resources that you might be able to access in addition to your current care, medical professionals and palliative care team.
+To help you to understand your options in advance of receiving in-home palliative care nursing, we’ve compiled a list of support resources that you might be able to access in addition to your current care, medical professionals and palliative care team.

 If you’re a carer for someone receiving palliative care you might find that you need a break.
 There’s absolutely nothing wrong with this, it can be hard work, both physically and emotionally.
 This kind of break from caring is called respite care.